StakeSquid/graphprotocol-testnet-docker/docs/pre-requisites.md

 In order to become an indexer on the Graph Protocol Testnet Network, you'll have to stake a minimum of 100,000 GRT.

-This can easily be done via the Web UI, by going to the [Graph Explorer](https://testnet.thegraph.com).
+This can easily be done via the Web UI, by going to the [Testnet Graph Explorer](https://testnet.thegraph.com).

 1. Go to our [Discord Server](https://discord.gg/graphprotocol).
 Get the Testnet role from the `#roles` channel, then to to the `#testnet-faucet` channel and get your Testnet GRT.